-The Fistula camp which will be held until 28th May is part of a partnership between Safaricom Foundation, UNFPA, Flying Doctors Society of Africa, AMREF Health Africa, and Beyond Zero Initiative.
+The Fistula camp which will be held until 28th May is part of a partnership between Safaricom Foundation, UNFPA, Flying Doctors Society of Africa, AMREF Health Africa, Royal Media Services and Beyond Zero Initiative.
 It comes as the world marks International Day to End Obstetric Fistula (IDEOF) on 23rd May.
 This year’s theme being “WOMEN RIGHTS ARE HUMAN RIGHTS, END FISTULA NOW!”

 “This initiative seeks to raise awareness and amplify the plight of women with obstetric fistula, a condition that continues to affect women in sub-Saharan Africa & Asia.
 As we work towards, ending fistula by 2030, we must intensify partnerships to prevent cases from happening while treating those living with fistula, some of whom have had to wait many years to access treatment”, said Joe Ogutu, Safaricom Foundation Chairman.

 Over 1,400 women in 7 counties have benefited from previous camps that have been held in Nairobi, Nyeri, Makueni, Kitui, Kisii, Kilifi and Embu.